ALS Ice Bucket Challenge - FAQ

-The ALS Association is the only non-profit organization dedicated solely to fighting on all fronts.
-The ALS Association’s mission includes providing care services to assist people with ALS and their families through a network of chapters working in communities across the nation and a global research program focused on the discovery of treatments and a cure for the disease.
-In addition, The Association’s public policy efforts empower people to advance public policies in our nation’s Capital that respond to the needs of people with ALS.
-It is through this integrated three-prong approach that we are able to support people living with the disease, provide them with vital benefits and ultimately find a treatment and cure.
+The ALS Association’s mission includes providing care services to assist people with ALS and their families through a network of 39 chapters working in communities across the nation and a global research program focused on the discovery of treatments and a cure for the disease.
+In addition, The Association’s advocacy efforts empower people to advance policies in our nation’s capital that respond to the needs of people with ALS.
+It is through this integrated approach that we are able to support people living with the disease, provide them with vital benefits, and ultimately find a treatment and cure.

 What is The ALS Association’s annual operating budget?

-The ALS Association’s annual budget is typically around $25 million per year.
-This figure represents the national office budget.
-The Association is a federated organization comprised of 38 member affiliates which operate as separate corporations with their own budgets and financial statements.
-However, we are firmly associated by our governance structure, and unified in achieving our mission.
+The ALS Association’s annual budget is typically around $20 million.
+Since the ALS Ice Bucket Challenge, The Association has been able to significantly expand its programs and services, increasing its annual budget to about $40 million for the current fiscal year.
+A federated organization, The Association is comprised of 39 chapters which operate as separate corporations with their own budgets and financial statements.
+However, we are firmly associated by our governance structure and unified in achieving our mission.

 How does The ALS Association use its annual budget?

 - Patient and Community Services: Our Care Services program provides compassionate care and support for people living with ALS and their families.
-Our 38 chapters assist those living with Lou Gehrig’s Disease by offering them access to loan closets, support groups and information about local resources to help them better cope with the demands of this disease.
+Our 39 chapters assist those living with ALS by offering them access to loan closets, support groups, and information about local resources to help them better cope with the demands of this disease.
 In addition, our Certified Treatment Centers of Excellence deliver the best of multidisciplinary care to individuals with ALS, and our Recognized Treatment Centers serve the medical needs of those living with the disease.

-- Public and Professional Education: Through public and professional education, The Association educates healthcare professionals, scientific communities and the general public about Lou Gehrig’s Disease and the work we do in assisting those battling ALS.
-Our Public Policy Department works with national and local legislators as well as government agencies to advance legislative policies that benefit ALS families.
-Each year, The Association’s Public Policy Department hosts National ALS Advocacy Day and Public Policy Conference, whereby members of the ALS community travel to the nation’s capital to educate Congressional members about ALS and to share their stories about how this disease has impacted their lives with these national legislators.
+- Public and Professional Education: The Association educates healthcare professionals, scientific communities and the general public about ALS and the work we do in assisting those battling ALS.
+We work with national and local legislators as well as government agencies to advance legislative policies that benefit ALS families.
+Each year, The Association hosts a National ALS Advocacy Day and Public Policy Conference where members of the ALS community travel to the nation’s capital to educate Congressional members about ALS and to share their stories about how this disease has impacted their lives..

 What external sources can tell me about the fiscal health of The ALS Association?